thehamzza/Evilsgt-Image-Maps/README.md

 Arguments:
- The client wants to extract island data from OpenStreetMap API and create an active contour model from it.
+- The client wants to extract island data from OpenStreetMap API and create an active contour model from it.
- The active contour model will be used to classify satellite images of the island and identify its name.
+- The active contour model will be used to classify satellite images of the island and identify its name.
- The client wants to create a dataset for the island using the active contour model.
+- the client wants to create a dataset for the island using the active contour model.
- The dataset will contain multiple versions of the active contour model at different rotations.
+- The dataset will contain multiple versions of the active contour model at different rotations.
- By creating a dataset that contains multiple versions of the active contour model at different rotations, the client will be able to classify images of the island regardless of their orientation.
+- By creating a dataset that contains multiple versions of the active contour model at different rotations, the client will be able to classify images of the island regardless of their orientation.